julienXX/campfire-notifier/README.markdown

 Campfire Notifier
 =================

-A Campfire Notifier for OSX which display messages & mentions with Growl.
+A Campfire Notifier for OSX which displays messages & mentions with Growl or Notification Center.

 To install:
 ```shell